 Plant the seeds or seedlings as directed.
 Drop your seeds into the holes.
 Lightly cover with the dirt.
 Pat the dirt down gently.
 Mark the rows with what you’ve planted and where.

 You want to let the dirt settle and not wash it away, so use a watering can rather than a hose.

 Your garden is planted, the hard labor is over, now all thats required to assure success is to water, weed, and wait for the harvest.

 Follow a watering schedule with your plants.
 It’s best to water in the morning into the soil beds…not over the leaves.
 Be careful not to overwater, but check that your various vegetables get the adequate supply they need.
 Watering your garden is important but always allow for proper drainage and make sure it doesn’t become waterlogged.
 Stick your finger into the soil near the stem.
 If the dirt sticks to your finger, it’s moist enough.

 Pull up weeds as they appear.
 They’re vampires that steal nutrients from the soil that your vegetables need.

 Now comes the hardest part, patience.
-Give your garden time to let your seeds germinate and your seedlings to take root.
+Give your garden time to let your seeds germinate and your seedlings take root.